ros-industrial/industrial_training/gh_pages/_source/session3/ros2/3-Build-a-MoveIt-Package.md

     This file will configure MoveIt to use a controller for joint trajectory execution provided by `ros_control`.

- 1. Open the file `config/ros_controllers.yaml` and replace the content with the following:
+ 1. Create a new `ros_controllers.yaml` file in the ROS2 MoveIt package's `config` directory:

     ```
     controller_manager: